 If most of the attractions you plan to visit are already affordable, you may want to consider a build-your-own-pass instead.

 There are a variety of ways to travel around New York City, including public transportation, taxis, Ubers, or even just walking.

 However, in such a bustling city, you need to be prepared for long travel times – even just from one side of Manhattan to the next!

 As such, getting around could take up at least an hour or two out of each day, limiting how much you can use your pass for on a daily basis.

 We recommend choosing attractions and activities that are very close to each other while you’re using the New York Pass.

-Similarly, there are a lot of attractions included with this pass located in Times Square, so if you’re planning to visit even one of them, you might want to squeeze them all into your itinerary while you’re in the area.
+Similarly, there are a lot of attractions included with this pass located in or around Central Park, so if you’re planning to visit even one of them, you might want to squeeze them all into your itinerary while you’re in the area.

 It’s worth noting that the app for the New York Pass includes a map you can use to pinpoint even more attractions and activities that are nearby.

 You can also find a map on their site as well!